spatialos/gdk-for-unity/docs/content/ecs/world-commands.md

 ### 1. Reserve an entity ID

-You can use the `ReserveEntityIds` world command before entity creation which makes it easier to create multiple entities in a group.
+You can use the `ReserveEntityIds` world command to reserve groups of entity IDs that you can use in entity creation.

 To send a request use a `WorldCommands.ReserveEntityIds.CommandSender` component.
 This contains a list of `WorldCommands.ReserveEntityIds.Request` structs.
 Add a struct to the list to send the command.